waleedcodes/magicwp-theme/README.md

-# MagicWP Developer Theme for VS Code
+# Indigo Vibes Theme for VS Code

 A professional VS Code theme designed specifically for WordPress developers, inspired by the MagicWP Tools platform.